hpyproject/hpyproject.org/posts/2021/03/hello-hpy.md

 }
 ```

-There are a bunch of things which immediately pop to the eyes:
+There are a bunch of things which are different from the usual C-extension module:

 - the former `PyObject *` is now `HPy`, which we call "a handle".
 Handles are
   similar to `PyObject *`, but are completely opaque: for more information,